 This is a million-dollar question that modern medicine is yet to figure out.
 There is no universal or collective solution.
 The best management plan is individual.
 The most important thing is to have a thorough assessment to identify the issue and then work to improve function and pain levels.

 We have recently released a back pain guide that you may find useful.

 Where do we come in?

+First of all, feel free to have a look at the new more detailed guide on lower back pain management.
 At AMR physiotherapy, we will provide a detailed assessment and provide the latest evidence-based treatment plan that usually consists of hands-on technique and exercise therapy.
 Most importantly, the years of experience in an NHS setting, in MSK and Chronic pain services will ensure that we will be able to identify a serious pathology and direct you to the right place if needed.

 If you wish to try some of the lower back exercises yourself please consider visiting our Instagram, Facebook and Youtube pages.
 We have put a list of exercises that may help to improve your function and hopefully reduce the pain you are in.